nmarsollier/viaduct/docs/content/docs/service_engineers/observability/_index.md

 * Determine latency (across various percentiles) in aggregate for measured entities
 * Figure out the sequence of executions of measured entities happening in a given request that is contributing to latency (critical path)
 * Understand why each measured entity is getting called / executed
-* Attribute each measured entity running in a request to a specific tenant
+* Attribute each measured entity running in a request to a specific tenant module

 ### Error Rate